DenisKamau/Amazon-clone/README.md

-Amazon-Clone built using React , React-Context Api  and Firebase used for user authentication.
+Amazon-Clone built using React ,React-router, React-Context Api  and Firebase used for user authentication.